 In partnership with

-Interview days can include a tour of the school, panel interview, and teaching a sample lesson
+Interview days can include a tour of the school, a panel interview, and teaching a sample lesson.

 When it comes to the day of your interview, remember that first impressions really do matter.
 Dress smartly and be aware of your non-verbal communication.
-You’ll get off to a good start if you smile and shake hands as you enter the room.
+You’ll get off to a good start if you smile as you enter the room.

 What skills are interviewers for teaching jobs looking for?

 - excellent communication skills, including effective listening and the ability to construct well-thought-out answers

 - positive social skills with pupils and co-workers, with the ability to motivate